dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 Next we add the following to the `app-base.css` file under the `./styles` folder.

-We use the `@layer` directive to tell Tailwind which "bucket" we adding the font styles too.
+We use the `@layer` directive to tell Tailwind which "bucket" we are adding the font styles too.

-Valid layers are a base, components, and utilities.
+Valid layer directives are a base, components, and utilities.

+For example:

 ```code
 @layer base {